PaddlePaddle/Parakeet/docs/source/advanced.rst

 Also, we want to interact with command line options.
 Some options that usually change according to running environments is provided by command line arguments.
-In addition, we wan to override an option in the config file without editing it.
+In addition, we want to override an option in the config file without editing it.

-Taking these requirements in to consideration, we use `yacs <https://github.com/rbgirshick/yacs>`_ as a confi management tool.
+Taking these requirements in to consideration, we use `yacs <https://github.com/rbgirshick/yacs>`_ as a config management tool.
 Other tools like `omegaconf <https://github.com/omry/omegaconf>`_ are also powerful and have similar functions.

 In each example provided, there is a ``config.py``, where the default config is